 The process of treatment begins with wrapping your chicken up in a towel.
 This will keep it in the dark and stop all the flapping.
 The treatment performed to rid your chicken of early-stage bumblefoot involves emptying out the foot’s cavity, then cleaning out the wound.
 After you’re done, you want to cover the wound with a sterile dressing.

 In more advanced stages, the infection will need to be removed by a trained veterinarian.

 The four treatment phases involve:

-- Thoroughly cleaning the chicken’s foot and soaking it in warm water and Epsom salts to get rid of the scab.
-Some veterinarians might suggest that you soak the foot in an antibiotic treatment, such as a Tricide Neo solution.
+- Thoroughly clean the chicken’s foot and soak it in warm water and Epsom salts to get rid of the scab.
+Some veterinarians might suggest that you soak the foot in antibiotic treatment, such as a Tricide Neo solution.

 - Bandaging up the foot with a colloidal dressing that keeps the wound moist and clean until fully healed.

 - Change the living condition set up to help ensure the infection doesn’t return.

 It’s important to quarantine chickens that suffer with bumblefoot.
 Also, don’t allow them to perch for a minimum of two weeks until the foot has fully healed.

 Antibiotics for Bumblefoot

 Under most circumstances, veterinarians won’t prescribe antibiotics for bumblefoot, unless the infection has spread to joints or bones.

 Natural Bumblefoot Treatments